7 Layer Salad Recipe

 This post may contain affiliate links.
 See my disclosure policy.

-This 7-layer salad is an absolute crowd-pleasing recipe, featuring layers of crunchy veggies, crispy bacon, eggs, and intense cheese in a creamy mayo topping.
+This crowd-pleasing 7-layer salad features a layer of crunchy veggies, crispy bacon, boiled eggs, and a creamy mayo dressing.
+It’s elegant and SO easy to prepare.

 7 layer salad.